agracio/electron-edge-js/README.md

 Simple app that shows how to work with .NET Core using compiled C# libraries.
 https://github.com/agracio/electron-edge-js-quick-start

+## MacOS

+`edge-js` and `electron-edge-js` will fail to build on MacOS if Visual Studion for mac is installed.
+VS installs Mono runtimes that `edge-js` fails to access durring `nmp-install`.

 ## Packaging Electron application

 Packaging example based on the app above.